 - Party hats - Though not traditionally considered a party decoration, party hats can be used to decorate a New Year's party and can double as a party favor for guests.
 Fill a whole table with fun, colorful party hats which will bring a pop of color to the party venue or put a hat at each guest's place and use as their place card.
 Purchase party hats inexpensively at party stores or from low-priced stores, like the Dollar Tree, for about $1 each.
 You could also make party hat using poster board, rolled into a cone shape, stapled, and decorated with stickers, markers, paint, and ribbon.

 - Glow sticks - Glow in the dark items, such as glow sticks, can create cool decorations, especially when you dim the lights for a dance party just before the start of the new year.
 Break all the glow sticks just prior to when guests arrive as they tend to fade after a few hours.
 You can put the glow sticks in groups in a vase or put a glue stick in a balloon, blow-up the balloon, and tie it off.
 Then hang it upside down from the ceiling.
 Make several of them to hang from the ceiling of the party venue.
 Glow sticks are often sold in groups of a dozen or more; pick up a package of 100 for less than $13 at Walmart.

-- Paper countdown clocks -- Clocks are often associated with New Year's so think about using them in your decorations.
-Tissue paper clocks from Oriental Trading are colorful, lightweight, and inexpensive, coming in at under $6 for a single three piece set.
-Hang them on walls or in windows.
+- Paper countdown clock - Clocks are often associated with New Year's so think about using them in your decorations.
+This paper clock from AliExpress is lightweight and inexpensively priced at just over $3.
+You could even buy several and hang them on walls or in windows in your party setting.
 You could also hang them from the ceiling on a piece of ribbon or invisible thread.
-Because they are lightweight, they are easy to hang and if they are suspended from the air, they will twirl and spin.
+Since they are lightweight, they are easy to hang and if they are suspended from the air, they will twirl and spin.

 One effective way to save money on decorations is to make your own.